top of page

 Copyright Release

-Authors will be asked to transfer copyright to Discover Your Greatest Self (the publisher of JIN) when their manuscript is accepted for publication.
-Accepted manuscripts become the property of Discover Your Greatest Self and will not be published or be made available online without its written consent.
+Authors will be asked to transfer copyright to Discover Your Greatest Self (the publisher of JIN) when their manuscript is accepted for publication as part of the standard publication model.
+This allows us to manage the rights associated with distribution, reproduction, and archiving of the published work.

 Conflict of Interest